 3. Use Vegetable oil instead of Chainsaw Bar Oil

 If the chain isn’t appropriately lubricated, its cutting performance will decline.
-Its smooth operation will be disrupted, and it adds additional stress to the engine.
+Its smooth operation will be disrupted, adding additional stress to the engine.
 Eventually, it will overheat most engines.
 It also increases the risks of kickbacks.

 Should I oil my chainsaw after every use?